waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'No Will to Fight':** A fainted or sleeping Pokémon cannot be switched into battle.
 - **Safari Zone:** Has a time limit.
 When it expires, the player is warped back to the Safari Zone Gate.
 - **Gym Battle Loss:** Losing a battle inside a gym does NOT warp you to a Pokémon Center.
-- **Warp Reuse:** To reuse a warp you just came through, you must step off the warp tile and then back on to trigger it.
+- **Warp Reuse:** To reuse an instant warp you just came through, you must step off the warp tile and then back on to trigger it.

 ## II.
 Current Hypotheses & Puzzles

 - **Primary Hypothesis:** The Secret Key is likely located somewhere in the Seafoam Islands, obtainable after solving the boulder puzzles which control the water currents.
 - **Current Objective:** Ascend to the upper floors to solve the boulder puzzles and stop the water current on B4F.
+- **Untested Assumption:** I assume I must solve *all* boulder puzzles. **Test Plan:** Solve one puzzle, then go to B4F to see if the current has changed.

 ## III.
 Lessons Learned & Process Improvement
-- **Immediate Maintenance is Paramount:** The repeated failure to fix tools and agents immediately was a critical process violation.
+- **Immediate Maintenance is Paramount:** My repeated failure to fix my `find_path` tool immediately was a critical process violation.
 Tool/agent/notepad maintenance MUST be performed as the highest priority upon identifying an issue.
 Deferring these tasks is unacceptable.
 - **Challenge Assumptions:** My assumption that the eastern and western sections of the Seafoam Islands were connected was wrong.
 I need to be more open to the possibility of isolated, separate dungeon areas.
 - **Automation Opportunity:** Manually planning boulder pushes is inefficient.
 The `boulder_push_planner` tool should automate this.
+A future `puzzle_strategist_agent` could provide high-level plans for entire floors.
 - **Tool Reliability:** The `boulder_push_planner` correctly identified an unreachable puzzle, proving its logic is sound.
 This reinforces the need to trust my tools once they are properly built and tested.
 - **Map Marker Discipline:** I must stop creating redundant markers for objects already tracked in the game state (NPCs, signs, etc.).
 This clutters my map memory and is inefficient.